About feature flags

 Link to this section

-Not all feature flags are the same.
-There are a few different types that can be used for different reasons.
+There are several types of feature flags that can be used for different reasons.
 Kinde currently offers:

 • Boolean - operate like an on/off switch using true | false values.
 Ideal for showing and hiding features or switching functions on and off.